 - A. First offense...Suspension Three (3) days OSS, Two (2) days of which will be held in abeyance if the student attends a "Smoking Intervention Program".
-The parent or guardian may accompany his/her child. - B. Second offense...Suspension Three (3) days OSS.
+The parent or guardian may accompany his/her child.
+Students will lose privileges to attend extracurricular activities/dances etc. - B. Second offense...Suspension Three (3) days OSS.
 Ohio State Senate Bill 218 prohibits a child from consuming, possessing, using, purchasing, attempting to purchase, ordering, paying for, sharing the cost of, accepting, or receiving cigarettes, other tobacco products, vapor products or papers used to roll cigarettes. - C. Third offense...Suspension Five (5) days of OSS.

-Students who violate this law may be referred to the Barberton Police Department.
+Students who violate this law may be referred to the Barberton Police Department. - 10.
+PROFANE, INDECENT, INAPPROPRIATE OR OBSCENE COMMUNICATION (written or verbal.)

-10. PROFANE, INDECENT, INAPPROPRIATE OR OBSCENE COMMUNICATION written or verbal.
 This shall include use of obscene gestures, pictures, signs or clothing.